Bystřany: Geography

 Bystřany is located about 2 km southeast of Teplice and 12 km southwest of Ústí nad Labem.
 It lies in the Central Bohemian Uplands.
+The highest point is the hill Na Lišce at 316 m above sea level.
 The Bystřice Stream flows through the municipality.
+The Bílina River flows along the southern municipal border.

 History

 The village of Horušany in the Bystřany area was first mentioned in 1238.
-The first written mention of Bystřany is from 1508.
+The first written mention of Bystřany is from 1509.
 Bystřany became an industrial village in the 19th century and remained that way into the 20th century.

+Demographics

 Transport

-The Lovosice–Teplice railway runs through Bystřany.
+The I/8 road (the section from Teplice to Lovosice) passes through the municipality.
+The R/63 expressway splits from it and connects Bystřany with the D8 motorway.
+Both these roads forms parts of the European route E442.

+Bystřany is located in the railway line Teplice–Radejčín.

 Sights

-A cultural monument is the chapel in the old part of Bystřany from 1811.
-An architecturally significant building is the Protestant church from the end of the 19th century.
+A cultural monument is the Chapel of the Immaculate Conception, located in the old part of Bystřany.
+It is a small Neoclassical building dating from 1811.

+A notable building is the Protestant church from the end of the 19th century.

+The Bílina River is bridged by a stone bridge from the second half of the 18th century, which is a technical monument.